Variance of operators and derivations: An inequality between norms of commutators

-By \cite[6.5]{KS}, if $a$ is normal, (\ref{51}) implies (\ref{50}) in any C$^*$-algebra $A$.
-The proof uses the special case $A=\bh$ proved earlier in \cite{JW}.
-We will sketch a somewhat simplified proof of this case, but first we need to recall a fact concerning operators in ${\rm B}(X,Y)$, the space of all bounded linear operators from $X$ into $Y$, where $X$ and $Y$ are Banch spaces.
+When studying the connection between (\ref{50}) and (\ref{51}), it is useful to have in mind a fact (recalled below as Lemma \ref{le51}) concerning operators in ${\rm B}(X,Y)$, the space of all bounded linear operators from $X$ into $Y$, where $X$ and $Y$ are Banch spaces.
 Denote by $\du{X}$ the dual of $X$ and by $\du{T}$ the adjoint of $T\in{\rm B}(X,Y)$.
-The following simple fact is well-known (see \cite{JW}).
+The following is well-known (see \cite{JW}).

 \begin{lemma} Given $S,T\in {\rm B}(X,Y)$, the inclusion $\du{T}(\du{Y})\subseteq\du{S}(\du{Y})$ holds if and only if there exists a constant $\kappa$ such that

 for all $\xi\in X$. \end{lemma}

 Since $d_a=-\du{(d_a|\trh)}$, where $\trh$ is the ideal in $\bh$ of trace class operators, the following is just a special case of Lemma \ref{le51}.